Best-Rated on Google

-When it comes to disabled showers there are many different types of showers you can have to accommodate your level of mobility.
-Here are a few things to consider when deciding which type would be best for you:
+When it comes to shower rooms for disabled people, there are many different types of accessible showers to accommodate various levels of mobility.
+Here are a few things you should consider when deciding which type of shower would be best for you or someone you assist:

 - The size of your current shower/bathroom

-- What type of disability you have and what equipment/features you will need
+- What type of disabled equipment/features you will need

 - Style choice